sabotagedninja/obsidian-smart-selection/README.md

 ## 🧠 Core concepts

 - **Logical boundaries**
     The plugin expands or shrinks the current selection based on text structure rather than fixed character counts.
-Boundaries can be words, quoted strings, parentheses, list items, lines, code blocks, or paragraph segments, depending on context.
+Boundaries can be words, quoted strings, parentheses, list items, lines, code blocks, or paragraph sections, depending on context.

 - **Origin cursor**
     The position of the caret before the first expansion is remembered as the **origin**.
 All subsequent expand/shrink operations are computed relative to this origin.
 It acts as the center of the selection behavior.